 Without a shebang, the script would be treated as a simple text file, and the operating system would not know how to interpret and execute its contents.
 The shebang line ensures that the script is executed in the correct environment, providing the necessary instructions to the operating system.

-Why Do You Need to Put /bin/bash at the Beginning of a Bash Script?
+Why Use ‘#! /bin/bash’ at the Start of a Bash Script?

-In summary, placing ‘#!/bin/bash’ at the beginning of a Bash script is important to select the correct interpreter, ensure cross-platform compatibility, establish the correct execution environment and allow for flexibility in using different interpreters.
+at the beginning of a Bash script is important to select the correct interpreter, ensure cross-platform compatibility, establish the correct execution environment, and allow for flexibility in using different interpreters.

 Type 01: Usual Way to Use Shebang on Bash Script